-Government Efficiency Score: 8 Policy effectiveness and efficiency are hard for the government to measure and judge.
-In its overall assessment of government performance, the General Audit Chamber still finds most departmental reports inadequate in terms of policy effectiveness and efficient monetary expenditure.
-This is especially true for progress made in cutback policies and information and communication technology applications.
-Government frequently formulates broader or more farreaching policy goals than are actually pursued in practice.
+4de Voortgangsrapportage Programma Vernieuwing Rijksdienst, September 2009, pp. 11-12.
+Communicatie Online, Nog honderd persvoorlichters bij ministeries, juni 2011 (www.communicatieonline/nieuws/bericht/nog-honderd-persoorlichters) Overheidscommunicatie (rijksoverheid.nl, consulted 26 October 2014) Implementation Government Efficiency Score: 8 In its overall assessment of government performance, the General Audit Chamber still finds most departmental reports inadequate in terms of policy effectiveness and efficient monetary expenditure.
+This is especially true for progress made in cutback policies and, according to a parliamentary inquiry into governmental ICT applications, information and communication technology applications.
+Government frequently formulates broader or more far-reaching SGI 2015 | 41 Netherlands Report policy goals than are actually pursued in practice.
 National government decentralizes a lot of tasks to subnational governments, which makes government and administrative responsibilities more fuzzy, and policy performance harder to evaluate.
-Given the fragmented and certainly incomplete overall picture, with partial successes here and partial or outright failures there, government efficiency may still be considered mostly adequate.
+Provincial and local audit chambers, which have since 2013 demonstrated horizontal and vertical cooperation and cooperation with the National Audit chamber do what they can, but the amount and scope of decentralized tasks is simply too large for their capacity at this moment.
+Given the fragmented and certainly incomplete overall picture, with partial successes in some areas and partial or outright failures in others, government efficiency may still be considered mostly adequate.
+Citation:

-Ministerial Compliance Score: 7 Dutch ministers' hands are tied by such devices as party discipline; government/coalition agreements (which they have to sign in person during an inaugural meeting of the new Council of Ministers); ministerial responsibility to the States General; and the dense consultation and negotiation processes taking place within their own departments and with other departments in the interdepartmental administrative "front gates" and ministerial committees.
+Eindrapport Parlementair onderzoek naar ICT projecten bij de overheid, Tweede Kamer, vergaderjaar 2014-2015, 33 326, nr.
+5 Provinciale en lokale rekenkamers, Algemene Rekenkamer Verslag 2013 (rekenkamer.nl, consulted 27 October 2014) Ministerial Compliance Score: 7 Dutch ministers' hands are tied by such devices as party discipline; government/coalition agreements (which they have to sign in person during an inaugural meeting of the new Council of Ministers); ministerial responsibility to the States General; and the dense consultation and negotiation processes taking place within their own departments and with other departments in the interdepartmental administrative "front gates" and ministerial committees.
 Ministers have strong incentives to represent their ministerial interests, which do not necessarily directly reflect government coalition policy.
 The hasty coalition agreement of the present Rutte II Council of Ministers - which was more of a mutual exchange of incompatible policy preferences than a well thought-out compromise - and its relatively weak parliamentary support have led to party-political differences frequently being voiced in the media.
+When the Rutte II cabinet reached out to three smaller political parties not supporting the government agreement, interministerial commitment and coordination visibly increased.
+Citation:

-Monitoring Ministries Score: 4 Given the Prime Minister's Office's lack of capacity to coordinate and follow up on policy proposal and bills, a systematic monitoring of line ministries' implementation activities is scarcely possible.
+R.B.
+Andeweg & G.A.
+Irwin (2014), Governance and Politics of The Netherlands.
+Houndmills, Basingstoke: Palgrave Macmillan: 140-163 Monitoring Ministries Score: 4 Given the Prime Minister's Office's lack of capacity to coordinate and follow up on policy proposal and bills, a systematic monitoring of line ministries' implementation activities is scarcely possible.
 In the event of crises, ad hoc monitoring does occur.

-Parliamentary debate on ministerial monitoring should have been limited to a well-defined set of "focus subjects" in full accordance with the philosophy of Policy Program Budgeting System of the 1970s.
+Parliamentary debate on ministerial monitoring should have been limited to a well-defined set of "focus subjects" in full accordance with the philosophy of SGI 2015 | 42 Netherlands Report Policy Program Budgeting System of the 1970s.
 However, political developments (election campaigns in 2010, Council of Ministers breakdown in 2012) prevented this.
 In 2012 yet another system of program budgeting - Responsible Budgeting - was introduced.
+Since 2013-2014 the General Audit Chamber studies have indeed focused on particular subjects and, obviously after some consultation, on departmental domains.
+Citation: